 But there was much more I would learn from her journals and subsequent conversations with her family and friends.
 The most stunning issue came shortly before her death.

-Rebecca and I had been attending professional counseling during the months leading up to the suicide.
+Rebecca and I had been in professional counseling during the months leading up to the suicide.
 In what would turn out to be our last session, she dropped the bomb.
-She had been sexually abused by her brother and a neighbor boy.
+Her brother and a neighbor boy had been sexually abusing her.

 The counselor did not skip a beat as he stepped methodically through a series of questions.
 They revealed how it started, when it started, that she did not tell her parents, how they discovered the situation, what her Dad did, what her brother did and then silence.

-This all shed a striking contrast to her families’ image I held.
-In just under three weeks from that session, she would be dead and was never been willing to talk about the abuse.
+The revelation shed a striking contrast to her families’ image I held.
+In just under three weeks from that session, she would be dead and never willing to discuss the abuse.

 That news fostered a lot of questions for me.
 Why had she not told me before?
 Goodness, we had known each other for three dozen years.

-This did explain why her brother was never talked about.
-He had been lost from a Navy Destroyer the USS Mansfield years before we were married.
-I had always assumed that it was the manner of his death that hushed any conversations.
-The only statements were “he was a talented boy, had a winsome personality, but did not want to live by house rules.”
+This news explained why discussions about her brother never happened.
+Ralph A., Jr had been lost from a Navy Destroyer the USS Mansfield nine-years before we were married.
+I had always assumed that it was the manner of his death that hushed conversations.
+The only statements I recall were “he was a talented boy, had a winsome personality, but did not want to live by house rules.”

 While all of this was disturbing, I somehow reasoned that it would be explainable in time.